 CAETS is an independent nonpolitical, nongovernmental international organization of engineering and technological science academies.
 Some of its goals are to give advice on technical and policy issues, to promote sustainable economic growth and social welfare through engineering and technological activities, to encourage improvement of engineering education and practice internationally, and to foster establishment of engineering academies in countries where none exist.

-The National Academies work cooperatively with many other international organizations including the following:
+The Academies work cooperatively with many other international organizations including the following:

 · International Human Rights Network of Academies and Scholarly Societies

 · The Academy of Sciences of the Developing World

 · United Nations Educational, Scientific, and Cultural Organization